HTMLMin/Laravel-HTMLMin/README.md

 This is the class of most interest.
 It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.
 There are three public methods of interest.

+The `'html'` method will parse a string as html and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
+This is the method that is automatically used in an after filter when live minification is enabled.

 The `'blade'` method will parse a string as blade and minify it as quickly as possible.
 This is method the compiler class uses when blade minification is enabled.

-The `'render'` method will parse a string as html and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
-This method can be more time consuming than the blade method, but will usually achieve an overall smaller result.
-This is the method that is automatically used in an after filter when live minification is enabled.

-The `'make'` method will return a minified view after being parsed by the `'blade'` method.
-Note that the minification occurs after the view has been executed unlike in the compiler where the view is minified and cached before it is executed.

-**Compilers\HTMLMinCompiler**

-This class contains no public methods of interest.
-This class used to minify blade at compile time so it is minified and cached before execution if blade minification is enabled.
+The `'live'` method accepts a response object as a first parameter and will first determine if it can be minified, and then will set the response body to a minified version of the body of the response using the html minifier.

 **Facades\HTMLMin**